Cover photo for Guadalupe G. Gomez's Obituary

 Guadalupe Garcia Gomez was born January 28, 1943, in San Antonio, TX.
-The Lord called her home on January 23, 2025, a few days short of her 82nd birthday.
+The Lord called her home on January 23, 2025, five days short of her 82nd birthday.
 She was preceded in death by her loving husband, David A. Gomez, Sr., her parents, Raymond Ledesma Garcia and Augustina Leos Garcia, and her brothers, Richard Garcia (2) and David Garcia (newborn).

 She is survived by her three children, David Gomez, Jr. (wife Kennedy Gomez, children Olivia Claire Gomez and Joseph Alexander Gomez), Mary Helen Gomez Solis (sons Emilio Gomez Solis, III, and David Gomez Solis, III), and Mary Elizabeth Wehman (husband Victor Wehman, son Brandon Sherman Matthias Wehman).